nathanaelbosch/ProbNumDiffEq.jl/docs/src/tutorials/getting_started.md

 ### More about the `ProbabilisticODESolution`

-The solution object returned by ProbNumDiffEq.jl mostly behaves just like any other ODESolution in DifferentialEquations.jl -- with some added uncertainties and related functionality on top.
+The solution object returned by ProbNumDiffEq.jl mostly behaves just like any other `ODESolution` in DifferentialEquations.jl -- with some added uncertainties and related functionality on top.
-So, `sol` can be indexed
+The `ProbabilisticODESolution` can be indexed

 ```@repl 1
 sol[1]